 On Sunday 25 June from 10am until 4pm, head into the Adelaide Hills for the monthly Stirling Market.
-Mosey around the local artisan’s stalls where you can find everything from dried fruit, fashion, plants, ceramics, olive oil, jewelry, and crafts, while listening to live music and breathing in that fresh hill’s air.
+Mosey around the local artisan’s stalls where you can find everything from dried fruit, fashion, plants, ceramics, olive oil, jewellery, and crafts, while listening to live music and breathing in that fresh hill’s air.
 There’ll be heaps of tasty food to enjoy too, not to mention the remnants of the beautiful autumn colours.

 11. Chalk Hill Wine And Dessert Tasting Cruise